dexianta/gh-self-runner/README.md

 - volume mounted to local go pkg folder
 - etc (can be extended to other usecase, to acchieve more caching)

+## Issue to solve
+building on arm64 but pushing to amd64 environment